This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

 - In some organs and tissues, T3 loss initiates a process of cellular proliferation.
 This may seem paradoxical, but remember that certain genes become more active when T3 receptors are unoccupied.
 In addition, we now understand that Reverse T3, a major product of T4 inactivation, binds to receptors on the cell wall where its activity there, alongside T4, can enhance cell proliferation in cancers.

 - In the later phase of recovery, the body and damaged organ must replace T3.
-This occurs globally by synthesizing more hormone in the thyroid gland to replace T3 loss in bloodstream, and by boosting conversion from T4 into T3 in tissues.
+The first sign of recovery is the rise of TSH concentration.
+As TSH rises within range and sometimes eventually above range, it stimulates more T3 synthesis in the thyroid gland to boost T3 levels in bloodstream.
+Eventually, as DIO3 expression reduces, TSH is capable of boosting conversion from T4 into T3 in tissues.
 If this phase does not occur at the right time and at a proper rate, the body can undergo a crisis of T3 hormone supply that can worsen or sustain illness.

 - The depth of low T3 and duration of low T3 is a significant predictor of death rate in critical illness and in elderly or frail individuals.
 Higher concurrent FT4 levels during low FT3 can actually worsen the risk of death.
 (See our review of Ataoglu et al, 2018)